 Some of the firm's supervised persons (including certain persons who are investment adviser representatives of Ariel and/or registered representatives of Ariel Distributors) receive incentive compensation from Ariel based upon their sales or institutional business development efforts that increase assets invested in our separately managed accounts and/or Funds.
-These supervised persons are salespersons and/or institutional business development personnel (not management persons, research team members nor portfolio managers who provide clients with investment advice).
+These supervised persons are salespersons and/or institutional business development personnel (not management persons, research team members or portfolio managers who provide clients with investment advice).
 Some incentive compensation is calculated using a mathematical formula.
 Other compensation is not formulaic; rather, it is a factor that is considered as part of a comprehensive qualitative review.

 Our firm's supervised persons do not sell non-Ariel investment products or services.
+They do sell to Mutual Fund investors an unaffiliated money market fund to facilitate exchanges of shares to and from the Mutual Funds.
+Such unaffiliated money market fund is not otherwise marketed by the firm's supervised persons.
 These supervised persons have a conflict of interest because they have an incentive to sell Ariel's products or services based on their own anticipated compensation rather than on a client's needs.
 Ariel addresses the conflict through disclosure in this brochure.